Miles Gemini: Design

 The Gemini was a four-seat low-wing cantilever monoplane developed for civil transport duties.
 It was primarily built from plastic-bonded plywood construction.
 It was furnished with a one-piece wing that was fitted with non-retractable auxiliary aerofoil flaps.
 Various aspects of the Gemini were shared with the Messenger; while a similar tail unit was one such shared feature, the Gemini had only twin vertical tail units instead of the more complex triple arrangement of the Messenger as the higher wing loading and elevated landing speed raised of the latter made the twin arrangement practical.

 The flight controls of the Gemini was well-harmonised and remained effective right up to the stall margin; the characteristics of a typical stall were relatively benign as well and free of any tendency to spin while recovery was rapid.
 The controls were effective to the extent that the final approach could be performed only barely above touch down speed.
 One of the few adverse handling characteristics was a marked tendency for the aircraft to swing on takeoff, which was easily addressed by the pilot using full rudder and differential throttle settings to counteract.
 While not typically fitted as such, a handful of Geminis were outfitted with dual controls.

 Originally powered by 90 hp (67,5 kW) Blackburn Cirrus Minor engines, the later-built Gemini variants were powered by several different engines.
 To give the aircraft its relatively long range, the aircraft featured a pair of 15 gallon outboard tanks that supplemented the two 18 gallon tanks that the design shared with the Messenger.
 The Gemini was frequently promoted by its manufacturer as being the "safest light aeroplane in the world".

 Operational history

 The Gemini quickly proved to be popular with private owners for touring throughout Europe.
 In addition, large numbers were exported to Australia, New Zealand, South Africa and numerous other Commonwealth countries.
-Furthermore, two-thirds of all Geminis that had been initially sold to British customers would be subsequently resold aboard, the type being fairly desirable upon the secondary sales market.
+Two-thirds of all Geminis that had been sold to British customers were later sold aboard, the type being fairly desirable upon the secondary sales market.